The Melbourne Cup is without a doubt Australia’s most famous horse race and has long been regarded as the ‘race which stops a nation’.

 November each year.

-Rounding out the Cup Carnival is Emirates Stakes Day on Saturday 7th November 2020.
+Rounding out the Cup Carnival is TAB Champions Stakes Day on Saturday 11th November 2023.
 Known now as “Family Day” the front lawn on the Flemington straight will be packed with kids and parents enjoying a relaxing picnic along with a host of other special activities set up by the VRC.
-The feature race of the day is the Group 1 Emirates Stakes over 1600m and is a great way to finish off an action packed week of racing.
+There are three Group 1 feature race on the day with the Darley Champions Sprint over 1200m, the Kennedy Champions Mile over 1600m and the TAB Champions Stakes over 2000m.
+It is a great way to finish off an action packed week of racing.

 History Of Melbourne Cup Race